Skip to Main Content

 • Student publications from as far back as 1891, consistently from 1900

 Files are maintained on outstanding students.
-Files are also maintained on campus buildings and grounds.
+Archival collections are also maintained on campus buildings and grounds, college administration, and student life.
 Thousands of photographs are preserved, but most of them are as yet unsorted and uncatalogued.
-(Many are in albums, so that span of years can be assigned.)
+Many are in albums, so that span of years can be assigned.
+Notable subjects include the world famous chess player of the 19th century, Paul Morphy, an alumnus, and Albert Foley, S.J., a professor of Sociology at the college made famous for his activities in the US Civil Rights Movement.